marshmallow-code/webargs/docs/upgrading.rst

 -------------------------------------------

 Combining `List` and string parsing functionality in a single type had some messy corner cases.
 For the most part, this should not require rewrites.
-But if you need to allow both usages in your API, you can do a rewrite like so:
+But for APIs which need to allow both usages, rewrites are possible like so:

 .. code-block:: python